 Modular cell replacement:

-Many of our Rolls Battery 5000 Series models offer modular cell construction.
-This means that each 2 volt cell is bolted together in series, rather than traditional welding, to provide the desired battery voltage.
+Many of our Rolls Battery Series 5000 models offer modular cell construction.
+This means that each 2-volt cell is bolted together in series, rather than traditional welding, to provide the desired battery voltage.
 The cells are housed in an outer container (red) and covered with a snap-on lid for protection.
-The outer case provides an extra layer of protection agains damage due to spills, punctures or cracks from freezing, etc.
+The outer case provides an extra layer of protection against damage due to spills, punctures or cracks from freezing, etc.

 Note: cells are heavy and may require more than one person to safely lift from the case.

 A photo is provided showing a cut-away of the modular cell construction and cell interconnections.